 The Amherst Regional Public Schools value the linguistic diversity of our community.
 To celebrate the assets of multilingualism and to promote sustained English language, native language, heritage language, and global language learning, the Amherst Regional School District is excited to announce, once again, a new language initiative called the Seal of Biliteracy.
 The Seal of Biliteracy is awarded by the state department of education and local school districts to recognize students who attain proficiency in English, as well as one or more additional languages learned in school or another setting.
 Biliteracy is defined as having a functional level of proficiency in each language, and there are various levels of biliteracy.
 Student biliteracy will be measured through participation in language assessments.
 This recognition will be included with students’ high school transcripts and diplomas and serves to certify attainment of a student’s biliteracy for employers and universities.

-ARHS Biliteracy Club meets on Thursdays from 3-4pm, contact Violeta Hernandez Duran at firstname.lastname@example.org to join.
+ARHS Biliteracy Club meets on Thursday from 3:45 PM to 4:45 PM in room 152, contact Violeta Hernandez Duran at email@example.com to join.

-ARMS Biliteracy Club meets on Tuesdays from 3-4pm at google meet code ‘carmonam’, contact Mirialys Carmona at email@example.com to join.
+ARMS Biliteracy Club meets on Wednesdays from 12:05-1:05pm at, contact Glorimar Estevez at firstname.lastname@example.org to join.

 - Students interested in earning these awards of participating in language enrichment activities at all grade levels